No Choice But To Declaw?

 that I have written everything I can think of about it, and dedicated several pages strictly to the subject!
 So much so that I cannot think of anything more to add!

-Cats scratch.
-Dogs bark.
+Cats scratch, it's natural.
 Use your connection to your kitten to work with her.
 Read and research cat behavior training.
 Contact your family vet, contact your breeder.
 Every animal has a unique personality.
 My girl only requires a soft tap on her paw and she settles in purring and happily not scratching.
 My boy needs regular, firm reminders.
 As mentioned many throughout the site, clipping the claws is a perfect compromise.
 Soft Paws work wonders.
 Please explore your options.
 You may even find an online cat behavior personal consultation service!

 Steven, I've posted this for you, so you can get the community advice that makes Maine Coon Cat Nation so special.
 Hopefully our friends here will add their advice and experiences soon.